Norvik-Alexian/Template_Content_Generator/README.md

  * `engine`: **_text-davinci-001_** is the most capable GPT-3 model.
 Can do any task the other models can do, often with less context.
 In addition to responding to prompt, also supports inserting completions within text.
  * `temperature`: temperature means what sampling temperature to use.
-Higher value means the model will take more risks, we can use 0.9 for more creative applications, and 0 for ones with a well-defined answer.
+Higher value means the model will take more risks, we can use 0.9 for more creative applications, and 0 for ones with a well-defined answer.\
+Remember that the model predicts which text is most likely to follow the text preceding it.
+Temperature is a value between 0 and 1 that essentially lets you control how confident the model should be when making these predictions.
+Lowering temperature means it will take fewer risks, and completions will be more accurate and deterministic.
+Increasing temperature will result in more diverse completions.
  * `max_tokens`: The maximum number of tokens to generate in complition.
 Most model have context length of 2048.
  * `top_p`: An alternative to sampling with temperature, called nucleus sampling. where the model considers the result of the tokens with top_p probability mass, so 0.1 means only the tokens comprising the top 10% probability mass are considered